Covid 19 coronavirus: Sir John Key's economic warning for New Zealand

 Sir John Key has sounded a warning about how New Zealand's economy will struggle as a result of the coronavirus pandemic, but believes New Zealand is in a better position than many countries to beat it.

-Key, who was elected Prime Minister during the Global Financial Crisis and led the country during the Christchurch earthquake and subsequent rebuild, believes New Zealand will suffer through multiple years of a "recessionary environment" due to the damage currently being done by the coronavirus and the resulting nationwide lockdown.
+Key, who was elected Prime Minister during the Global Financial Crisis and led the country during the Christchurch earthquake and subsequent rebuild, believes New Zealand will suffer through multiple years of a "recessionary environment" because of the damage currently being done by the coronavirus and the resulting nationwide lockdown.

 "The economic damage is very significant, because you're really closing down half the economy, if not more," he said on the Golfizz podcast.